simonwlin/simonwlin.github.io/projects/hotelmangement.md

 ## Hotel Management System Project

 As our final project/exam for ICS 212, students were tasked to create a hotel management system as a group.
 As a group of six people, we divided the project into parts for each member to work on.

-The hotel management system has seven features:
+The hotel management system included seven features:

 1. Manage Rooms: add new rooms, search rooms, and delete rooms.
 2. Check-In Room: check-in guests.